skylight-hq/skylight.digital/README.md

 Setup
 ---
-1. If you're using a Mac, install homebrew (see https://brew.sh/).
+1. If you’re using a Mac, install homebrew (see https://brew.sh/).
 2. After installing git (`brew install git`), `cd` to the directory where you want to check-out the site, and then clone it (`git clone https://github.com/skylight-hq/skylight.digital.git`).